dexterchan/AutoIBank/README.md

 # AutoIBank

 ## Our business problem
-An automation platform matches investors and Bond issuers at a particular fund raising size and price. <br>
+An automated platform matches investors and Bond issuers at a particular fund raising size and price. <br>
 The system models the Bond Issuance activities with Sales, Traders of a typical Investment Bank <br>
 By analyzing huge trade data and market data, it shortens the fund raising analysis time with Banking and Market sides <br>
 Also, with minimum human intervention, it enforces the segregation of duty and best execution offer to both investors and issuers. <br>